learnk8s/kubernetes-production-best-practices/application-development.md

 When the app signals that it's not ready or live, the kubelet detaches the container from the Service and delete it **at the same time**.

-You might notice dropping connections because the container there isn't enough time to drain the current connections or process the incoming ones.
+You might notice dropping connections because the container does not have enough time to drain the current connections or process the incoming ones.

 You can dig deeper in the following [article that discussed graceful shutdown](https://freecontent.manning.com/handling-client-requests-properly-with-kubernetes/).